tonyfloatersu/risc0/website/docs/proof-system/proof-system.md

 A [Receipt] can take four main forms.

 1. A **[composite receipt]** is a vector of [ZK-STARK]s, one for each [segment].
 Segments & segment proofs are constructed using the [RISC-V Circuit].
 2. A **[succinct receipt]** is a single [ZK-STARK] proving an entire [Session].
 A succinct receipt is formed by aggregating the proofs from a composite receipt.
 This is accomplished using the [Recursion Circuit].
-Users can also aggregate multiple succinct receipts into a single succinct receipt using [proof composition].
+Users can alsoaggregate multiple succinct receipts into a single succinct receipt using
+   [proof composition].
 3. A **[Groth16 receipt]** is a single [Groth16] proof for an entire [Session].
    A Groth16Receipt is formed by verifying a succinct receipt using RISC Zero's